-Telephones are located in rooms 118 and 120 for use in an emergency or for internal communication between the labs and the main office.
+Telephones are located in 120 for use in an emergency or for internal communication between the labs and the main office.
+Cell phones may be used in emergency situations.

 Students are expected to assist the faculty as required to clean and secure the labs at the end of a scheduled class period.
 Such cleaning may include the processing of laundry and linens and the cleaning of equipment used during the lab similar to procedures that are required in any clinical setting at the end of patient treatment procedures.
 In some cases students may be required to provide their own consumable supplies if they wish to practice some procedures outside of normal lab hours.